a180285/vts-browser-unity-plugin/README.md

 git clone --recursive https://github.com/a180285/vts-browser-unity-plugin.git
 ```

+### NOTE For Windows: To make symlinks work, you may need to enable developer mode in windows settings, and enable them during git installation.

 # VTS Browser Integration Plugin For Unity 3D Game Engine

 [VTS Browser CPP](https://github.com/melowntech/vts-browser-cpp) is a collection of libraries that bring VTS client capabilities to your native applications.